sassoftware/devsascom-rest-api-samples/Compute/compute.md

 **Notes:**
 * Only users who are allowed to use the context can create a session.
 This is governed by the authentication rules that are defined when the context is created.
 * The Compute server process runs under the identity of the user that is requesting the session.

 ##### <a name='AddSessionOpts'>Add Session Options</a>
-A session can be created with customized start up options that use the options array in the environment object of application/vnd.sas.compute.session.request.
+A session can be created with customized start-up options that use the options array in the environment object of application/vnd.sas.compute.session.request.

 The options apply directly to the SAS session that is started.